opensearch-project/documentation-website/_security-analytics/log-types-reference/index.md

 # Supported log types

 Logs contain raw data about events that happen throughout a system and within its separate parts.
-This reference describes each standard log type supported by Security Analytics and the automatic mappings they contain.
+This reference describes the standard log types supported by Security Analytics and the automatic mappings they contain.

 For more information about field mappings, refer to the [About field mappings]({{site.url}}{{site.baseurl}}/security-analytics/sec-analytics-config/log-types#about-field-mappings) section in the [Working with log types]({{site.url}}{{site.baseurl}}/security-analytics/sec-analytics-config/log-types/) documentation.